MAIB will not recover missing fishing boat

 - Sea bed search for lost fishermen

-Steve Clinch, the chief inspector of marine accidents, confirmed that he MAIB would not recover the wreck from the sea loch in Argyll and Bute.
+Steve Clinch, the chief inspector of marine accidents, confirmed that the MAIB would not recover the wreck from the sea loch in Argyll and Bute.

 He said: "The MAIB has now completed its review of the data obtained from last week's underwater surveys of the wreck of FV Nancy Glen.